arbertrary/decker-time-capsule/test/decks/quiz-deck.md

 Choices are shown as drop-down lists embedded inside the text.
 Confirm tooltips display on hover.
 Questions are corrected immediately, displaying red or green based on correctness.
 Retry is allowed.
 Hover over the select box to display the tooltip below the question.

-# Insert 1 - Fancy
+# Insert 1 - mixed insert and freetext

 First (Scala) has no tooltip.